HybirdCorp/creme_crm/doc/en/Tutorial - Code a module.rst

  - ``JobType.PERIODIC`` : only one instance of ``Job`` can have this type ;
    it should be created in ``populate.py`` (see after) and will be deleted when uninstalling the corresponding app.
 The job is run periodically.
-   Eg: consulting an inbox, if a file is present through FTP…
+   E.g. consulting an inbox, if a file is present through FTP…
  - ``JobType.PSEUDO_PERIODIC`` : as in the previous case, there is only one instance of ``Job`` ; it is run depending on the data stored in the DB and which define the next run.
 For example, if a job have to send emails